 This FAQ addresses the cross-border transfer of non-U.S. data, not the use of U.S. data in U.S. legal proceedings.
-U.S. laws and regulations on data protection and data transfers differ significantly from Data Protection Laws and regulations in Europe and Asia.
+U.S. laws and regulations on data protection and data transfers differ significantly from Data Protection Laws and regulations in Europe, Asia, Latin & South America, and other regions.